Everything You Need To Know About BAS Tools

 7. Real-Time and Customized Reporting

-An exhaustive security assessment generates a significant amount of information, which has to be shared with various stakeholders in an organization.
-Therefore, BAS should effectively communicate its results through assessment reports tailored for diverse audiences, from executives to SOC teams and auditors.
+An exhaustive security assessment generates a significant amount of information, which must be shared with various stakeholders in an organization.
+Therefore, a BAS tool should effectively communicate its results through assessment reports tailored to diverse audiences, including executives, SOC teams, and auditors.

-Figure 7.
-Simulation Results Charts with Picus Security Control Validation Platform
+Figure 8.
+Simulation Results Charts with Picus BAS Tool

-These reports need to be detailed, providing a clear picture of the security landscape.
-They should showcase metrics like the overall security score, offering a general view of the system's security health.
+These reports need to be detailed, providing a clear and comprehensive view of the security landscape.
+They should showcase metrics such as the overall security score, which offers a general assessment of the system's security health.

-The detection rate, illustrating how well threats are identified, is crucial.
-Additionally, the mean time to detect (MTTD) gives an idea of the system's responsiveness.
-Trend statistics are important for understanding patterns over time.
-Metrics such as log collection can reveal the system's activity, while detection and prevention stats highlight its protective measures.
+The detection rate, which illustrates how effectively threats are identified, is crucial.
+Additionally, the mean time to detect (MTTD) provides insight into the system's responsiveness.
+Trend statistics are valuable for understanding patterns over time.
+Metrics such as log collection reveal system activity levels, while detection and prevention statistics highlight the system's protective measures.

-Lastly, the inclusion of compliance-related data ensures that regulatory benchmarks are being met.
+Finally, the inclusion of compliance-related data ensures that regulatory benchmarks are being met, adding another layer of accountability and assurance.

-8. Mapping to MITRE ATT&CK and Other Frameworks
+8. Mapping to MITRE ATT&CK and Other Industrial Frameworks

 The MITRE ATT&CK framework is a widely accepted standard that cybersecurity experts use to outline the strategies and techniques of cyber adversaries.

-It's common for organizations to visualize their defenses against these strategies using heatmaps.
+Organizations commonly use heatmaps to visualize their defenses against these strategies.
 A top-tier BAS tool should automatically align its simulated threats and results with the MITRE ATT&CK framework.
-This ensures that the simulated attack methods and any highlighted security weaknesses are contextualized according to this industry-standard reference, making it easier for security teams to understand and address potential vulnerabilities.
+This alignment ensures that simulated attack methods and any highlighted security weaknesses are contextualized according to this industry-standard reference, making it easier for security teams to understand and address potential vulnerabilities.

-Figure 8.
-MITRE ATT&CK Mapping of the Simulated Threats by Picus Security Control Validation
+Figure 9.
+MITRE ATT&CK Mapping of the Simulated Threats by Picus Security Validation Platform

-For instance, in the figure given above, it can be seen that an arbitrary host has run many simulations so far, which included threats.
-Each threat contains attack actions, and simulation attack actions are mapped to the MITRE ATT&CK framework.
-For instance, we see that out of 1562 attack actions run, the host managed to block (prevent) 944 of them, and only 25% of the non-blocked attack actions were logged and alerted.
+For example, in the figure above, an arbitrary host has run numerous simulations, each including various threats.
+These threats contain specific attack actions, which are mapped to the MITRE ATT&CK framework.
+Out of 1,562 attack actions executed, the host successfully blocked (prevented) 944 of them.
+However, only 25% of the non-blocked actions were logged and alerted.

-With this statistical visibility, organizations can discern at which steps of the kill chain of a possible attack they lack resilience and can initiate actionable mitigations and remediation processes for the pinpointed vulnerabilities in both preventative and defensive layer solutions.
+With this statistical visibility, organizations can identify the specific steps in the attack kill chain where they lack resilience.
+This enables them to initiate actionable mitigation and remediation processes to address vulnerabilities in both preventive and defensive security layers.

 9. Ease of Use and Ease of Deployment

-In the intricate web of modern cybersecurity systems, enterprises employ a diverse array of security tools, some stationed on the cloud and others anchored on-premises.
-Handling these tools can be resource-intensive, drawing heavily on the time and expertise of SOC teams.
+In the complex landscape of modern cybersecurity systems, enterprises rely on a wide range of security tools, with some deployed in the cloud and others on-premises.
+Managing these tools can be resource-intensive, requiring significant time and expertise from SOC teams.

 A well-designed BAS tool should:

-• Streamline the process of refining security measures.
+• Streamline the refinement of security measures, helping teams address vulnerabilities efficiently.

-• Boost the efficiency of security personnel, enabling them to deliver more with minimal strain.
+• Enhance the productivity of security personnel, allowing them to achieve more with minimal effort and strain.

-• Seamlessly integrate into an organization's pre-established infrastructure.
+• Seamlessly integrate into existing infrastructures, avoiding disruptions while complementing pre-established workflows.

 MITRE Caldera